 Earthing allows you to naturally fall asleep faster, sleep more deeply and wake fewer times during the night.
 It does this by increasing your levels of melatonin while reducing your levels of cortisol.
 Since earthing promotes the natural regulation of these two hormones, there is no risk of overdose or side-effects as there is with sleeping pills.

 You can read more about how earthing works and its effects on the body.

-The research on earthing for sleep is very positive.
-This 2004 study published in the Journal of Alternative and Complementary Medicine confirmed that earthing normalizes cortisol levels throughout the day (2).
+The research on earthing and sleep quality is very positive.
+This 2004 study published in the Journal of Alternative and Complementary Medicine confirmed that earthing normalises cortisol levels throughout the day (2).
 The majority of the subjects reported an improvement in sleep quality, stress and pain symptoms by the end of the six-week study.

 9 out of 12 subjects reported reduced fatigue and stress with improved daytime energy levels.
 As well as reporting being able to fall asleep faster, the average number of times the subjects woke during the night reduced from 2.5 to 1.4.